neurobiol/proposal/README.md

 7. Synthetic processes with known history dependence and known state overlap are recovered correctly.
 8. No-history, fully distinct-state, and single-state controls produce no artificial advantage.

+## Numerical implementation checks

+The implementation will verify that:

+1. every quantum state is normalized;
+2. the Gram matrix is Hermitian and positive semidefinite;
+3. the quantum representation reproduces the fitted classical output probabilities;
+4. the quantum representation reproduces the fitted successor-state dynamics; and
+5. the orthogonal-state control recovers the classical memory value.

 ---

 ## 12. Interpretation of possible results